Alonso de Estrada: Fourth period in government

-Estrada governed a fourth time from March 2, 1527 to December 8, 1528, with Gonzalo de Sandoval and Luis de la Torre, for about 21 months.
+Estrada governed a fourth time from March 2, 1527, to December 8, 1528, with Gonzalo de Sandoval and Luis de la Torre, for about 21 months.
 (Sandoval was part of the government only until August 22, 1527).
 On August 22, a royal decree was received in Mexico City, ratifying the transfer of powers granted by Luis Ponce de León to Marcos de Aguilar, but Aguilar had died on March 1.
 Aguilar had named Estrada governor, and this decree solidified his position.
 Since Cortés was suspected of poisoning Ponce de León and Aguilar, he was not in a position to challenge Estrada.

 Death and succession

 Estrada died in Mexico City in the period 1533 to 1537.
-An act of the Mexico City government dated September 22, 1533 refers to him as alive, and a letter from the viceroy to the king dated December 10, 1537 mentions him as deceased.
+An act of the Mexico City government dated September 22, 1533, refers to him as alive, and a letter from the viceroy to the king dated December 10, 1537, mentions him as deceased.

 Alonso married Marina Gutiérrez de la Caballería, a woman from a prominent Jewish converso family of royal treasurers from Aragon, Spain.
+Their children included: